zoodogood/utils/docs/objectives/omit.md

 function omit(...params): output as object

 **Description:**
-Creates copy of object without elements, that filter not pass.
+Creates copy of object without elements, that didn't pass a filter.

 ### `pamams`
 ```ts